The guilt I feel for invading people’s spaces with a camera.

 I was thinking about this when writing the last post about the barbershop.
 How it always feels like an invasion of privacy when I ask to photograph people and their private spaces for myself, when I have no project in mind.
 How surprised I am — after all these years of experiencing it over and over — when people don’t mind.
 And people a lot of people actually enjoy random strangers being interested in their lives.

 I know in my head that most of us want to be seen and heard, but when presented with face-to-face evidence of people wanting me to see / hear them, I’m still struck dumb and find myself thinking “really?”
-I mean, who the hell am I?
+I mean, who the hell am I that people care how I feel about it all?

 I was raised in an intensely — almost defensively — private family, and my reflex is to think that everyone else is the same way.
 It taught me to curb my curiosity about everything and -one adeptly, because wanting to know about things was far too frequently unwelcome in my world.
 Don’t be so kay-poh, the elders / authority figures would admonish.
 Don’t be such a busybody.